-The following section describes the future land use districts utilized on the Future Land Use Map (Exhibit 8-3.)
+This section describes the proposed land use districts utilized on the Proposed Land Use Map (Exhibit 8-3) and describes the intent and placement of these categories.

-Future Land Use Categories
+Proposed Land Use Categories

-8.7.1 Agricultural/Natural: the agricultural/natural district is established for areas in which agricultural and certain compatible low intensity uses are encouraged as the principal uses of land.
-It also includes areas where special protection is encouraged because of unique landscape, topographical features, wildlife, or historical value.
+8.7.1 Agricultural/Natural: the agricultural/natural district is established for areas in which agricultural and certain compatible low intensity uses are encouraged as the principal uses of land or are designated as public use natural spaces, such as parkland and conservancy areas.